The Best Crab Cakes

 It is quite expensive so you can use a less expensive lump crab for this recipe if you prefer or if Jumbo Lump is unavailable.

-• CHILL your crab cakes before cooking.
+- CHILL your cakes before cooking.
 By chilling your crab patties, this will help them from falling apart while cooking.

-• Breadcrumbs matter.
+- Breadcrumbs matter.
 We use Panko Breadcrumbs, which are lighter and less dense than traditional breadcrumbs.
-The lighter crumb helps the crab cakes remain light and tender.
+The lighter crumb helps them remain light and tender.

 How To Freeze Crab Cakes

-Wrap each crab cake in plastic wrap and transfer to a freezer bag or freezer safe container.
+- Wrap each cake in plastic wrap and transfer to a freezer bag or freezer safe container.

 This homemade Crab Cake recipe is great for weeknight dinners because they come together in less than 30 minutes.
 But they also make a great first course for entertaining or make little mini crab cakes for a passable appetizer for the holidays.